-The next session for recording "Hey Jude" was on July 31st, 1968, this occuring at London's Trident Studios, this session beginning at 2 pm.
+The next session for recording "Hey Jude" was on July 31st, 1968, this occurring at London's Trident Studios, this session beginning at 2 pm.
 “Such independent studios were setting up all over London,” says engineer Ken Townsend.
 “They were really trying to attract work and were installing new technology which was leaving the EMIs and Deccas a bit behind.”
 Both Paul and George individually were already utilizing this independent studio for production work on artists recently signed to their new Apple Records, Paul producing Mary Hopkin and George producing Jackie Lomax.
+According to Beatles author and tour guide Richard Porter, "James Taylor, an up and coming singer songwriter signed up by Apple, booked a recording session at Trident (on July 31st, 1968).
+His producer, Peter Asher - the brother of Paul McCartney's girlfriend Jane - rang up the studio and said, 'James Taylor is not coming tomorrow - The Beatles are!'
+The 'phone call from heaven' for the new studio!"
 The first order of business on this day was to transfer 'take 25' from EMI's four-track tape to Trident's eight-track tape to allow for more overdubs.
 In the end, however, it was decided to start from scratch here at Trident studios instead, thus rendering all 25 previously recorded 'takes' of the song unsuitable.